NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 #### Diodes

 1. These are also polarized, but the markings are extremely hard to see.
 They are printed black on black.
 2. If you hold the diode and look at in the light, one end has a faint rectangular bar code on it.
-The other has an "S"
+The other has an "8"
 3. The barcode goes near the dot.

 ![Diode orientation](images/diode_orientation.jpg)